cubefs/cubefs/README.md

 ## Overview

-ChubaoFS (储宝文件系统) is a distributed file system for cloud native applications.
+ChubaoFS (储宝文件系统 in Chinese) is a distributed filesystem (and object storage as well) for cloud native applications.
 It has the following features:

 * scale-out metadata management